fiddleplum/birch/_notes.md

 # Issues I'm running into

+## Viewport and World

+For the viewport, instead of using an index to put one before another, just use a zIndex variable, which works like the z-index css variable.
+A higher number goes on top of a lower number, and there is arbitrary ordering for two viewports with the same zIndex.

+This means I need a sorted list of viewports.
+It would have these properties:
+* Index in O(1) without GC.
+* add() automatically sorts the list. is O(log(n))
+* remove() is O(log(n))
+* it takes a sort function.

 ## How to handle Model uniforms?

 Right now I have Frame and Model components and a Model system.
 Whenever a Frame component changes its position or orientation, it sends an event to the Model system, which updates the uniforms on the Model component.